Narahari-Iyengar/N-link-Pendulum/README.md

 3. Lagrange equations

 System Parameters

     • Length of link

     • Mass of link

     • Position of Centre of Mass(CoM) of link

     • Moment of Inertia(I) of link

     • Acceleration due to gravity

     • Angle of link (Initial)

     • Angular velocity of link (Initial)

 Using this information available, the equations of motion for the n-link pendulum is derived using all of the above methods.

+The equations obtained are the second order differentials of the orientation of the link i.e. the angular acceleration of the link.
+The equations are then fed into ODE45 in MATLAB to obtain the angle and angular velocities of the links.
+Using this information, the motion of the n-link pendulum is simulated.